kaisadilla/judith/.info/spec.md

 my_obj["go"] -- valid, returns "here"
 ```

-# Inline and pointer types
+# <a name="indirection">Inline and pointer types</a>
 Types in Judith can be either inline types or pointer types, depending on whether the variable of that type contains the value itself, or a pointer to that value.

 ## Inline types
 Inline types exist directly in the variable that contains them.
-As such, when assigning an inline type to another variable, the value is _copied_ into the receiving variable.
+As such, when assigning an inline type to another variable, the value is _copied_</i>_ into the receiving variable.

 ```judith
 var a: Ivec2 = Ivec2::(5, 10) -- "Ivec2" is an inline type.